Reviews You Can Rely On

 Our Verdict

-The Thule T2 Pro XTR sets the standard for hitch-mounted tray-style racks.
-The original version of this model was the previous favorite, and despite an aggressive influx of new models from competitors, the T2 Pro XTR maintains its position a top option compared to the others in our hitch rack review.
-Smart features like an easy-to-reach tilt release handle at the end of the rack and a tool-free vehicle mounting system show Thule's commitment to user-friendly design.
-The design of the T2 Pro XTR isn't perfect, but the execution of the design principle is superb, every feature works as intended, and the result is a hassle-free rack that will handle nearly any bike on the market.
-It's expensive, but it's also one of our favorite bike gear in our quiver.
+The Thule T2 Pro XTR is an easy-to-use, affordable tray-style rack.
+The original version of this model was the previous favorite.
+Despite an aggressive influx of new and innovative models from competitors, the T2 Pro XTR remains a staff favorite.
+Smart features like an easy-to-reach tilt release handle at the end of the rack and a tool-free vehicle mounting system show Thule did their homework.
+The design of the T2 Pro XTR isn't perfect, but the execution of the design principle is superb; every feature works as intended, and the result is a hassle-free rack that will handle nearly any bike on the market.
+It's still a chunk of change, but it's also one of our favorite pieces of bike gear in our quiver.

 REASONS TO BUY